-As well as the traditional 1500 CP limit on Pokemon in your team, the top 20 Pokemon used by Ace rank Trainers and above in the Great League will be banned from entry, meaning classics like Azumarill and Altaria are unavailable.
+As well as the traditional 1500 CP limit on Pokemon in your team, the top 20 Pokemon used by Ace rank Trainers and above in the Great League will be banned from entry, meaning popular choices like Trevenant and Swampert are unavailable.

 With so many restrictions put in place by Niantic, it might be hard to figure out what Pokemon you should use.
 To help you out, we’ve put together a ‘best team’ and a list of recommendations to take into the Great League Remix.